 Our organization is part of an organized health care arrangement, the Oregon Community Health Information Network (OCHIN) for electronic health record and other purposes.
 A current list of OCHIN participants is available at https://ochin.org/member-map.
 As a business associate of our organization, OCHIN supplies information technology and related services to us and other OCHIN participants utilizing Epic and other software.
 OCHIN also engages in quality assessment and improvement activities on behalf of its participants.
 For example, OCHIN coordinates clinical review activities on behalf of participating organizations to establish best practice standards and assess clinical benefits that may be derived from the use of electronic health record systems.
 OCHIN also helps participants work collaboratively to improve the management of internal and external patient referrals.
-Your health information may be shared by us with other OCHIN participants when necessary for health care operation purposes of the organized health care arrangement.
+Your personal health information may be shared with other OCHIN participants or a health information exchange only when necessary for medical treatment or for the health care operations purposes of the organized health care arrangement.
+Health care operations may also include geocoding your residence location to improve the clinical benefits you receive.